 2) There is no score.
 All notated material is within each performer’s part.

-3) It is anticipated that the orchestra will be positioned in a conventional manner, but the nature of the music and performance also lends itself to new spatial configurations, should these be appropriate.
+3) The performance lends itself to new spatial configurations, should these be appropriate.

 4) All instrumentalists play independently of each other.
 The composer treats each performer as a uniquely independent voice.

 5) Music is cued only at the start when all stopwatches are synchronised.
 There are no other points of ‘fixed’ synchronisation between the instrumentalists.